 If you are disabled or have a chronic health condition, we can support you with the application process.

-We consider applications once a year.
 We don't accept late applications.

 Contact our information officers if you have a question about funding.